TiagoCavalcante/audio-visualizer/README.md

 npm install @tiagotrindade/audio-visualizer
 ```

-audio-visualizer exports a component `AudioVisualizer` (as default), this component receives the following mandatory parameter:
+audio-visualizer exports a component `AudioVisualizer` (as default), this component receives the following parameters:

 - `audio` (type: `RefObject<HTMLAudioElement>`) — the element where the audio comes from
+- `amplitude` (type: `number`) — the amplitude of the volume.
+Default: 1

 ## Example